Letter 144: It was not only Philoxenus who, by coming home improved, inspired his brother to follow -- there was also a certain...

 To Acacius.
 (359/60)

-Do tell the mother of those two young men that we have summer here too, and a moderate breeze blows at that season.
+Tell, however, the mother of those two young men, that there is among us a summer too, and that then a moderate wind blows.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.